 Here's How To Support The Black Lives Matter Movement If You Can’t Get Out & Protest

-Protesters began gathering in cities across the United States over the weekend of May 30, but not everyone is able to show their support via a protest.
 Whether you or a loved one are immunocompromised and can't risk it during the ongoing coronavirus pandemic, you're still working and can't make it to a demonstration, or a protest is just — for whatever reason — not feasible for you, that doesn't mean you can't pitch in.
-There are plenty of other ways to express your stance and show your support for Black Lives Matter following the tragic event that don't require you to take to the streets in protest.
+There are plenty of other ways to express your stance and show your support for Black Lives Matter that don't require you to take to the streets in protest.
 Remember, though, that this list is by no means exhaustive, and there are many, many more things you can do to help support the cause.
 We'll be updating this story with more suggestions, recommendations, and actions as they emerge and are shared with us.

 1. Sign a petition.

 There is no shortage of petitions available online that you can sign to show your support for the Black Lives Matter movement.
-These include petitions specifically relating to Floyd's killing, petitions demanding justice, petitions demanding policies to stop police brutality toward people of color, and petitions on related causes to support all the issues anti-racist protesters are fighting for.
+These include petitions specifically relating to recent killings, petitions demanding justice, petitions demanding policies to stop police brutality toward people of color, and petitions on related causes to support all the issues anti-racist protesters are fighting for.

 A number of these petitions are on Change.org, while some are on the White House website under We The People.
 A few notable petitions to sign are below: